larsrickert/nginx-proxy/docs/examples/mailserver.md

 ROUNDCUBE_DB_NAME=roundcube
 ```

-- **Step 3:** Create a `docker_postgres_init.sql` file.
+### Step 3: Create a `docker_postgres_init.sql` file

 The mailserver needs two databases: one for the admin interface and another one for the webmailer.
 To avoid starting up a seconds postgres docker container, we can create a .sql file that creates a new database inside our existing postgres database.

-You only have to change the password below to the one you defined in the `ROUNDCUBE_DB_PW` env variable in step 2.
+You only have to change the password below to the one you defined in the `ROUNDCUBE_DB_PW` env variable in [step 2](#step-2-create-a-env-file).
 The .sql file is automatically used by the postgres container on startup.

 ```sql
 -- according to: https://onexlab-io.medium.com/docker-compose-postgres-multiple-database-bbc0816db603